ojaswichopra/Routing_Protocols/README.md

 To successfully work on this project, the following skills are required:

-- **Knowledge of Routing Algorithms**: Understanding different network routing algorithms such as Dijkstra, AODV, OLSR, etc.
+- **Knowledge of Routing Algorithms**: Understanding different network routing algorithms such as DSDV, AODV, OLSR, etc.
 - **Network Simulation**: Familiarity with creating and running network simulations using NS-3.
 - **Performance Analysis**: Ability to analyze metrics like throughput, delay, and packet loss to compare network protocol performance.